simonfuture2/ord-litecoin/docs/src/overview.md

 - `mythic`: 1

 At the moment, even uncommon satoshis are quite rare.
-As of this writing, 745,855 uncommon satoshis have been mined - one per 25.6 bitcoin in circulation.
+As of this writing, 745,855 uncommon litoshis have been mined - one per 25.6 litecoin in circulation.

 Names
 -----

-Each satoshi has a name, consisting of the letters *A* through *Z*, that get shorter the further into the future the satoshi was mined.
+Each litoshi has a name, consisting of the letters *A* through *Z*, that get shorter the further into the future the satoshi was mined.
 They could start short and get longer, but then all the good, short names would be trapped in the unspendable genesis block.

 As an example, 1905530482684727°'s name is "iaiufjszmoba".
-The name of the last satoshi to be mined is "a".
+The name of the last litoshi to be mined is "a".
 Every combination of 10 characters or less is out there, or will be out there, some day.

 Exotics
 -------

-Satoshis may be prized for reasons other than their name or rarity.
+Litoshis may be prized for reasons other than their name or rarity.
 This might be due to a quality of the number itself, like having an integer square or cube root.
 Or it might be due to a connection to a historical event, such as satoshis from block 477,120, the block in which SegWit activated, 2099999997689999°, the last satoshi that will ever be mined.

-Such satoshis are termed "exotic".
-Which satoshis are exotic and what makes them so is subjective.
+Such litoshis are termed "exotic".
+Which litoshis are exotic and what makes them so is subjective.
 Ordinal theorists are encouraged to seek out exotics based on criteria of their own devising.

 Inscriptions
 ------------

-Satoshis can be inscribed with arbitrary content, creating Bitcoin-native digital artifacts.
-Inscribing is done by sending the satoshi to be inscribed in a transaction that reveals the inscription content on-chain.
-This content is then inextricably linked to that satoshi, turning it into an immutable digital artifact that can be tracked, transferred, hoarded, bought, sold, lost, and rediscovered.
+Litoshis can be inscribed with arbitrary content, creating Litecoin-native digital artifacts.
+Inscribing is done by sending the litoshi to be inscribed in a transaction that reveals the inscription content on-chain.
+This content is then inextricably linked to that litoshi, turning it into an immutable digital artifact that can be tracked, transferred, hoarded, bought, sold, lost, and rediscovered.